April Family Holidays & Celebrations – Week One

 - Read aloud: Pretzel by Margret & H. A. Rey (the authors of Curious George).

 - Meal idea: Burgers on a pretzel bun.

 - Learn more: Learn more about the history of the pretzel here.

 - Family activity: Brightly offers 6 storytelling games you could play around the table during dinner.

 - Read aloud: Skip the read aloud and just tell stories tonight.

 April 28th: Great Poetry Reading Day

-- Family Fun: The Young Poets Network has suggestions for 5 poetry games plus more ideas in the comments.
+- Family activity: The Young Poets Network has suggestions for 5 poetry games plus more ideas in the comments.

-- Meal Idea: I was at a loss for this, but Cadry’s Kitchen has you covered.
+- Meal idea: We were at a loss for this, but Cadry’s Kitchen has you covered.

 We include affiliate links in this article to Amazon and to Maestro Classics.
 We receive small commissions for sales through our site.